ddev/ddev/docs/users/cli-usage.md

 ## Quickstart Guides

-You can start using ddev by running just a few commands.
-Below are quickstart instructions WordPress, Drupal 7, Drupal 8, and TYPO3 CMS.
+These are quickstart instructions for WordPress, Drupal 7, Drupal 8, TYPO3, and Backdrop.

-**Prerequisites:** If you do not have ddev already on your machine, please follow the [installation instructions](../index.md#installation) before beginning the quickstart tutorials.
-You'll need *docker* and *docker-compose* to use ddev.
+**Prerequisites:** Before you start, follow the [installation instructions](../index.md#installation).
+Make sure to [check the system requirements](../index.md#system-requirements), you will need *docker* and *docker-compose* to use ddev.

 ### WordPress Quickstart
-To get started using ddev with a WordPress project, simply clone the project's repository and checkout its directory.
+To get started using ddev with a WordPress project, clone the project's repository and checkout its directory.

 ```
 git clone https://github.com/example-user/example-wordpress-site